-Trudging up the scenic fishing village, getting lost in a myriad of shops selling shiny things I discover, in Cascais all the windy, narrow streets lead to the white sandy beaches skirting the Atlantic Ocean.
+Trudging up the scenic fishing village through the myriad of shops selling shiny things I discover, in Cascais, all the windy streets lead to the white sandy beaches skirting the Atlantic Ocean.

 Tracing the famous Portuguese pavement in all patterns imaginable, I land in a Sunday market at the old town center.
 Amidst arrays of tables brimming with knickknacks, the Jacaranda trees in the background with drooping trumpet-shaped blue blossoms catch my attention.
 It is the first time I have seen them live.
 In excitement, I tell myself Cascais is the most beautiful place I have ever visited.